rittermod/FS25_AdjustAnimalFood/README.md

 **Notes:**
 - Percentages define the valid range for the mixing wagon UI
 - Ratios are automatically normalized based on your min/max ranges
+- When you disable an ingredient, it's completely removed from the TMR mixer UI
+- You cannot disable entire recipes, only individual ingredients

 ## Practical Examples